 Once you are screening digital presenters, it aids to look for someone with at least some sort of prior on-screen experience.
 Have they ever really spoken on camera?
 Check to find out if they have been interviewed as television guests on talk shows, news outlets, even etc. Or if they have been recorded on good and reputable stages.

 What do you think about webinars?
 Has this speaker ever given or delivered a digital broadcast or any sort of online event similar to the one you are going to trying to host?
-Ask the speaker to witness their digital speaking resume and be confident to watch any sort of clips that would have prepared them for the virtual conference you will have.
+Ask the speaker to witness their digital speaking resume and be confident to watch any sort of clips that would have prepared them for the best video conferencing SDK you will have.

 Is the speaker comfortable using technology beyond their built-in webcam?